-David Hogue david.hogue@garrett.edu 847.866.3983
+Charles Cosgrove charles.cosgrove@garrett.edu 847.866.3880

 THE SEMINARY ACADEMIC COMMUNITY

 (A statement of policy adopted by the Board of Trustees, May 1997)

 Garrett-Evangelical seeks to become a nurturing, caring, and fortifying community for all its members and to acknowledge their legitimate rights, regardless of race, color, physical disability, national and ethnic origin, or sexual orientation and identity.
 We seek in all our relationships to exhibit and embody the transcendent unity that is ours in Jesus Christ.